make-software/casper-net-sdk/Docs/Articles/CasperEventStandard.md

 # Casper Event Standard (CES)

-The **Casper Event Standard (CES)** is a convention adopted by make-software for emitting and consuming typed events from Casper smart contracts.
+The **Casper Event Standard (CES)** is a convention adopted by contract developers for emitting and consuming typed events from Casper smart contracts.
 Contracts that follow CES store a self-describing schema alongside their events, making it possible to decode any event without out-of-band knowledge of its structure.

 The Casper .NET SDK provides the `Casper.Network.SDK.CES` namespace with three classes: `CESContractSchema` (schema loading and parsing), `CESEvent` (event parsing and field access), and `CESParser` (scanning execution results).